ssec-jhu/dplutils/docs/source/configuration.rst

 Configuring Pipelines
 =====================

-Here configuration refers to runtime variables used to control the behaviour of a particular pipeline run.
+Here configuration refers to runtime variables used to control the behavior of a particular pipeline run.
 There are three main types of configuration to consider:

 * Task resource requirements: These are settings of the parameters of pipeline tasks such as `num_cpus`, `num_gpus`,